-Juventus v Inter Milan
+Inter boost title hopes and all but end Juve's

 Post update

-Attempt missed.
-Paulo Dybala (Juventus) left footed shot from outside the box misses to the right.
-Assisted by Alex Sandro following a set piece situation.

-Foul by Edin Dzeko (Inter Milan).
+Foul by Joaquín Correa (Inter Milan).